Frequently Asked Questions

-If you have health insurance coverage thru your parents policy or your own personal policy, you are not required to purchase the insurance thru Saint John's.
-You must however, fill out the insurance waiver form or your tuition account will be charged automatically.
+If you are a United States student and have health insurance coverage thru your parents policy or your own personal policy, you are not required to purchase the insurance thru Saint John's.
+If you are an International student, and have coverage through your parents policy, you will need to fill out the insurance waiver form or your tuition account will be charged automatically.
 It is a requirement that every student must have health insurance coverage.
 The minimum amount of health insurance that non-athletes need is $500,000 and athletes need $90,000 of coverage.
 It does not matter if this amount of coverage is provided by the college insurance plan or by your own personal health insurance.
 You do not need to buy the college insurance plan if your coverage is sufficient.

 The University will not be providing any paper bills.
 While viewing your billing statement online, there is a link that says Print This Statement in the upper right corner.
 This is how you can procure a paper bill.

 The academic year is divided into two billing periods -- Fall Semester (billed in mid July and due August 10th), and Spring Semester (billed in mid December and due January 10th).
 All services which have an annual charge, such as tuition, room, etc., will have one-half of the annual charge applied to the first billing period and one-half applied to the second.
 Charges which do not have annual rates, such as class fees, appear on the first statement of each billing period.
 Billing statement notifications are sent out monthly to the student's SJU email account and all Authorized Users.
 Payment of your bill is due on the 10th of each month for August, September, October, January, February, March; and the 7th of each month for November and April.
 Accounts should be paid in full for each semester by November 7th and April 7th.